zombre98/zia/src/server/api/README.md

  	HTTP_ERROR // If there is an error
  };
  ```

  ## Context

- When a Stage is triggered he will call to the different hook and will give them a Context.
+ When a Stage is triggered it will call the different hooks and will give them a Context.

- The **Context** is defined as the following :
+ The **Context** is defined as follows :

  ```cpp
 struct Request {
  	std::string method;